 Factors that may increase the risk of memory problems in cancer survivors include:

 - Cancer that spreads (metastasizes) to the brain

 - Younger age at time of cancer diagnosis and treatment

 - Increasing age

 The severity and duration of the symptoms sometimes described as chemo brain differ from person to person.
-Some cancer survivors may return to work, but find tasks take extra concentration or time.
-Others will be unable to return to work.
+Most cancer survivors will return to work, but some will find tasks take extra concentration or time.
+Others may be unable to return to work.

 If you experience severe memory or concentration problems that make it difficult to do your job, tell your doctor.
-You may be referred to an occupational therapist, who can help you adjust to your current job or identify your strengths so that you may find a new job.
+You may be referred to an occupational therapist or a neuropsychologist, who can help you adjust to your current job or identify your strengths so that you may find a new job.

-In rare cases, people with memory and concentration problems are unable to work and must apply for disability benefits.
+In rare cases, people with memory and concentration problems are unable to work and may consider applying for disability benefits.
 Ask your health care team for a referral to an oncology social worker or a similar professional who can help you understand your options.